Best Data Privacy Software: 11 Options to Consider [2023]

 OneTrust is a leading provider of privacy, security, and governance technology solutions.
 The company offers a comprehensive suite of software products that help businesses comply with global regulations, including GDPR, CCPA, LGPD, and more.

-OneTrust's software products are designed to give organizations a powerful suite of features to manage their privacy, security, and governance programs.
+OneTrust's Privacy and Data Governance Cloud and other software products are designed to give organizations a powerful suite of features to manage their privacy, security, and governance programs.
 The software is scalable and can be customized to meet the unique needs of businesses across various industries.
-OneTrust also provides a range of professional services that include consulting and training, which help businesses optimize their privacy programs and comply with global regulations.
+OneTrust also provides a range of professional services, including consulting and training, which help businesses optimize their privacy programs and comply with global regulations.

 OneTrust is a great choice if you have hundreds of thousands of dollars to spend on compliance and can rely on in-house implementation and privacy experts to assist.
 We estimate that average contract values can be upwards of $50,000, depending on how many features you include in your plan.
-However, the firm makes it difficult to cancel and charges extra for onboarding assistance.
+However, the firm makes cancellation difficult and charges extra for onboarding assistance.

 Plenty of reviews point to how time-consuming and difficult it is to onboard OneTrust: